 ...which was subsequently parodied on The Simpsons by having Homer (in an episode in which he briefly became a grunge-rock star) watch Weird Al parodying his hit song on TV.
 To take the pop-cultural references one level further, Weird Al now uses a clip of that Simpsons episode as part of the visuals shown in his concerts.

 Men At Work's "Down Under" is enough of an Ear Worm that despite only mentioning the iconic Australian product once in the entire song, when the song was first released it drove up sales of Vegemite.

-Due to Tommy Tutone's Ear Worm of a song known as "Jenny", the United States has made the phone number 867-5309 pretty much invalid, except for businesses that buy it up for advertising purposes.
+Due to Tommy Tutone's Ear Worm of a One-Hit Wonder known as "867-5309/Jenny", the United States has made said phone number pretty much invalid, except for businesses that buy it up for advertising purposes.

 Eric Clapton and Jimi Hendrix drove up sales of the Fender Stratocaster and Gibson Les Paul in The Sixties to legendary status; neither model were known as high sellers at the time.

 The Les Paul had been discontinued for years when Clapton and his peers started using it.
 Not only did Gibson bring it back to great success it also drove up the prices of the original 1950s models to insane levels.
 A 1959 Les Paul Standard is the most expensive guitar in the world, all thanks to Clapton.